69th Street Transit Center

-The 69th Street Transportation Center is a SEPTA terminal in the Terminal Square section of Upper Darby Township, Pennsylvania.
-It serves the Market–Frankford Line, Norristown High Speed Line, and SEPTA Routes 101 and 102 trolleys, and multiple bus routes.
+69th Street Transit Center is a SEPTA terminal in the Terminal Square area of Upper Darby Township, Pennsylvania.
+It serves the SEPTA Metro L, M, D, and multiple SEPTA bus routes.
 It is located at the end of 69th Street, a major retail corridor in Upper Darby Township across Market Street (Route 3) from the Tower Theater.
-Until 2011, the station was primarily known as 69th Street Terminal.

 69th Street is the second-busiest SEPTA transfer point, after its 15th Street/City Hall station, serving 35,000 passengers daily during the week.
-It is also the only SEPTA facility to serve both City Transit and Suburban Transit routes.